 3 tablespoons minced cilantro

-- While the potatoes are cooking (or after), heat 1 tablespoon olive oil in a frying pan over medium-high heat for 1 minute.
+While the potatoes are cooking (or after), heat the olive oil in a frying pan over medium-high heat for 2 minutes.
 Add the onions and cook, stirring every minute or so, until they brown slightly and soften, about 5 minutes.

 * You knowww, if you mixed up a batch of my baharat, you could just use that instead of this blend of spices.